kiako-dev/Lua-Nomic/THESIS.md

     1. Interfacing
     2. Registration and Deregistration
     3. Motions and Resolutions
-3. Speculating and Philosophizing
-    1. On the Nature of Scams
-    2. What's left to do?
 3. Testing the Limits
     1. [Nomyx](https://github.com/nomyx/Nomyx) and Event Based Architecture
 4. (Appendix) The Full Codebase